 - Stress from insect damage or disease

-Tomatoes grow best if daytime temperatures range between 70 F/21 C and 85 F/29 C. While tomato plants can tolerate more extreme temperatures for short periods, several days or nights with temps outside the ideal range will cause the plant to abort fruit set and focus on survival.
-According to the University of NV, "...temperatures over 104 F / 40 C for only four hours can cause the flowers to abort."
+Tomatoes grow best if daytime temperatures range between 70 and 85 degrees Fahrenheit.
+While the plants can tolerate more extreme temperatures for short periods, several days or nights with temps outside the ideal range will cause the plant to abort fruit set and focus on survival.
+According to the University of Nevada Cooperative Extension, temperatures over 104 degrees sustained for four hours can cause tomato flowers to abort.

 Controlling Tomato Blossom Drop

-- Ensure Pollination Tomatoes need some help to pollinate.
-Either insects, wind, or hand shaking of the flowers is necessary to carry the pollen from the anthers to the stigma.
+- Ensure pollination: Tomatoes need some help to pollinate.
+Either insects, wind, or hand-shaking of the flowers is necessary to carry the pollen from the anthers to the stigma.
 During weather extremes, there are often no insect pollinators in the garden.
-You should attract more bees if you plant nectar rich flowers in your vegetable garden.
+One way to attract more bees is to plant nectar-rich flowers in your vegetable garden.

-- Water Deeply, Once a Week, During Dry Weather.
-Tomatoes have very deep roots, sometimes going down into the soil up to 5 feet.
+- Water deeply, once a week, during dry weather: Tomatoes have very deep roots, sometimes going down 5 feet into the soil.
 Shallow watering will stress and weaken the plants.